 Last Modified: September 23, 2015

 Pronounced: DEN-i-LOO-kin DIF-ti-tox

 Classification: Biologic Response Modifier

-Denileukin diftitox is given through intravenous (into a vein) infusion, over a period of 30-60 minutes, but can take longer depending on the patient's reaction to the infusion.
+Denileukin diftitox is given through intravenous (IV, into a vein) infusion, over a period of 30-60 minutes, but can take longer depending on the patient's reaction to the infusion.
 It is given for 5 consecutive days, every 21 days.
 The actual dose is dependent on your body size.
-Premedication with acetaminophen (Tylenol) and diphenhydramine (Benadryl) will be given to lower the risk of infusion reactions.
+Acetaminophen (Tylenol) and diphenhydramine (Benadryl) will be given prior to the infusion to lower the risk of an infusion reaction.